zellij-org/zellij/CONTRIBUTING.md

 # Contributing to Zellij

-Thanks for considering to contribute to Zellij!
+Thanks for considering contributing to Zellij!

 **First**: if you're unsure of anything, feel free to ask on our [Discord server](https://discord.gg/MHV3n76PDq).
 We're a friendly and welcoming bunch!